US Army in World War II Pictorial Record (Center of Military History)

 The photographs have been especially selected to show important terrain features, types of equipment and weapons, living and weather conditions, military operations, and matters of human interest.
 These volumes will preserve and make accessible for future reference some of the best pictures of World War II.
 An appreciation not only of the terrain upon which actions were fought, but also of its influence on the capabilities and limitations of weapons in the hands of both our troops and those of the enemy, can be gained through a careful study of the pictures herein presented.

 Each volume is divided into sections with a brief historical essay that precedes a group of pictures with commentary.
 An excellent index in the back of each volume makes it easy to find pictures of weapons, aircraft, ships, locations, allied troops, bomb craters, blasted neighborhoods and more.
 Finally each volume has a list of abbreviations that may be helpful in understanding other materials besides these photographs.

 In addition to serving as aids to describing war scenes, people, weapons and vehicles, the pictures in these volumes are public domain.
 You can freely illustrate your own work with these photographs, though it would be good to provide a credit back to the pictorial volume and the Center of Military History.

 The PDF format of this series does make it harder to use the photographs.
 You might try using screen clipping tools built into Windows and Macs.
 From an examination of the volumes it was unclear where one might go to request the originals of these photographs.
-If anyone has insight into this, please leave a comment or use the “Contact Daniel” link at the top of the page.
+If anyone has insight into this, please leave a comment or use the “Contact Kari” link at the top of the page.